egner/css_erl/README.md

 This code is reproduced here with permission and has originally been developed for Entelios AG, an EnerNOC company, 2013-2014.

+Refer to the individual files for the actual license agreement.
 MIT License, Sebastian Egner, 2014.